A step by step guide to developing an app

 Think about the audience and how this might appeal to them.
-Do your competitors have an app?
 Before you start spending money it is important to work out the market and size of the opportunity.
-Calculate the ROI which may be required for capex/opex sign off.
+Calculate the ROI.

-Assuming you have completed step 1, you should be in a good place to have an initial discussion with potential development suppliers.
-NB.
-We would recommend that you ask them to sign an NDA, particularly if you need to share data, content or ideas that may be sensitive.
+Speak to your contacts and ask for a recommendation.
+Have an initial discussion with potential development suppliers.
+We would recommend that you ask them to sign an NDA, particularly if you need to share data, content or ideas that you feel are commercially sensitive.

 Cost is normally calculated based on the number of days required to develop, manage and deliver the project for the client + ongoing costs, such as hosting, support & maintenance.
 Check what is included in the price.

 5. Make sure you include support & maintenance.

 Consider what you need and then establish that your App development partner is able to support your ongoing and future needs.
 Updates are a regular feature of the App stores and compliance is a requirement not a nice to have.

 This needs to dovetail with your business strategy.
 How will the App support and deliver the overall business plan?
 Ensure your plans are aligned or your risk wasting money and not extracting the maximum ROI.

 Avoid complex layers and navigation.
 If it’s for a phone, be realistic about what is possible on the device.
 Say no to gimmicks and nice to haves and don’t try to do too much with your first version (An effective App strategy & user feedback will help you here).